norpuma/HorntonEpic/Notes/Gameplay/Proposal - History 02 - TheOtherworldlyInvader - Storylines.md

 ## Ann Corrigan: Motherly.
 Serious.
 Successful physician at the hospital, with ambition to become chief of medicine.
 Often absent from home.
 Mother to Evan and Pennie.
 - Starts too busy to think of sex.
 She has a vibrator in her bedroom (an expensive hitachi wand) for when she wants to get off, but she only uses it occasionally.
 She is hyper focused on her career and, sometimes, feels bad for not spending enough time with her children.
 She barely notices anything that happens at home.
 She believes Colin is an adversary in advancing her career and treats most men as adversaries as she is a feminist that felt she was kept down for too long.
 - She ends up a sex addict, masturbating and fucking all the time, although she only submits to big black cocks.
 She only practices medicine at the leisure of her black masters.
 She is sad her boy Evan can enjoy life properly, but she concedes that it is his proper place to be a submissive, chastised, cock caged servant.
 She blames her former husband for Evan.
 She develops a pregnancy fetish, where she hopes to get impregnated with a black baby to help foster the supreme race.
 She humiliates Evan not out of malice, but because it is the proper thing to do.
 She humiliates other drones out of a cruel malice, however.
+## Austin Kay: Infant child of Connor and Alex.
 ## Bettie, Elizabeth, Moss: Tennis instructor.
 Lesbian.
 Girlfriend to Courtney.
 - Starts as a closet lesbian with a steady girlfriend - Courtney - that she loves deeply.
 She is not against using her sexuality to get clients to pay for lessons and to pay extra.
 She is a manipulator, but not especially devious and certainly not malicious.
 She deeply loves her girlfriend and is in a state of satisfaction, even though she sometimes feels pressured to admit her sexuality.
 She is somewhat upset that her girlfriend is a callgirl and wants to get her out of that life, but she loves the lifestyle Courtney's money buys them and can be made to forget her morals with a nice piece of jewelry or a new dress.
 - She ends up a lowly cow in alien X's core, with a vague sadness of all that she has lost and feeling a mixture of happiness and sadness whenever she sees Courtney getting fucked.
 She loses her mind completely when she gets fucked by a stud, however, and loves getting Core members - whatever their gender - suckling at her nipples.
 She doesn't remember getting seduced and fucked by black cocks when she was still a trainer and doesn't remember going on a couple of jobs with Courtney when she saw the pictures of black cocks she had started obsessing over.
 She still watches BBC porn when givne the opportunity, although she has become too stupid (lowered intelligence) to operate any kind of electronics by herself.